Joe Somebody: Development

 John Scott Shepherd, who wrote the film's script, had previous experience in advertising as a film and video producer.
 Shepherd was inspired to write a screenplay about those experiences and the people who have to work behind the scenes in corporate America.
 "It occurred to me that we all expect to be special, if not famous," recalled Shepherd.
 The screenplay caught the attention of Kopelson Entertainment executive Matthew Gross, who first read the script while working on a television pilot with Shepherd.
 Gross passed the script on to his bosses, Anne and Arnold Kopelson, who gave Gross full support with the project.

 The role of Joe Scheffer was initially offered to Jim Carrey, but he decided to join the 2001 film The Majestic instead.
 The screenplay's balance of comedy and drama intrigued actor Tim Allen, known for the television series Home Improvement and such films as Galaxy Quest (1999) and The Santa Clause (1994).
 Allen was searching for a project that was more than just broad comedy, and felt Joe Somebody would allow him to exhibit his comedic and dramatic skills.
 Of the script, Allen noted, "the story has a lot of heart to it, and an emotion that I really love."
 Producer Brian Reilly, who partners with Allen on his films, commented that "Tim's previous roles did not have the kind of emotional truth or intimacy on screen called for by Joe Somebody.
 Tim has now reached a time in his life when it's right for him to do a film with rich and shaded characters."
 With Allen on board, the studio executives began to search for a director for the film.
-After reading the script and discussing the details with Allen, Reilly, and numerous studio execs, John Pasquin, who had worked with Allen on Home Improvement, Jungle 2 Jungle (1997), and The Santa Clause, agreed to direct.
+After reading the script and discussing the details with Allen, Reilly, and numerous studio executives, John Pasquin, who had worked with Allen on Home Improvement, Jungle 2 Jungle (1997), and The Santa Clause, agreed to direct.